Surgery for Morton’s neuroma

 Overall qualities of a good podiatrist doing surgery include:

 Make sure you know your podiatrist’s background.
 They must be able to demonstrate their experience and know-how.
 Also look for any references received by your professional and verify whether they have any hospital experience.

 They provide personalized surgical care:

-The surgeon must adopt a humane approach:
+The podiatrist must adopt a humane approach:

-The surgeon must be available:
+The podiatrist performing the surgery must be available: